eliotstock/host/README.md

 ## Read this much from the old machine

+* If retaining the Windows installation
+    * Don't be surprised if the machine doesn't give you the boot menu with F1 or F12.
+Boot into Windows first.
+    * Disable Bitlocker in settings.
+    * Search "boot" in settings, and do an advanced boot.
+    * Boot from USB drive.
+    * Hit enter while the machine is booting.
 * Go for the minimal installation, plus 3P software.
 * Add a Google account straight out of setup.
 This puts a mountable network drive into the file manager.
 * Sign in to Canonical Livepatch